Thank you for your interest in the Teacher Academy program for the Master of Arts in Teaching (MAT) degree.

-- The One Year Fast-Track option begins in May during the pre-summer term.
+- The 17-month Fast-Track option (Spring-Summer-Fall-Spring) begins in January.

 The first step towards admission into the Teacher Education program for the Master of Arts in Teaching (MAT) degree is to apply online to the School of Graduate Studies.